Part 3 of 5

 Parties Involved and their Interrelationship

-This in effect illustrates how fragmented the secessionist camp is though they are all rallying behind the proclaimed President of Ambazonia with the aim to liberate homeland from colonial occupation.
+This in effect illustrates how fragmented the secessionist camp as though they are all rallying behind the proclaimed President of Ambazonia with the aim to liberate the homeland from colonial occupation.

 The next chapter will discuss the characteristics of the mediator, what is it that the mediator has that can encourage parties to the dispute to accept a mediation under his/her auspices.